TylorS/typed/apps/website/content/guides/ui-visually-hidden.md

 });
 ```

 This is visual clipping, not semantic hiding: `hidden`, `display: none`, and `aria-hidden="true"` remove text from the intended accessibility relationship.
-Test the button's accessible name, and do not hide focusable content this way.
+Test the button's accessible name.
 [VisuallyHidden API](/reference/modules/%40typed%2Fui%2FVisuallyHidden).